Sarmila Bose: Works

+the book looked at the effects of 25 years of Communist authority on education, health and industry in West Bengal.

 She has also authored Money, Energy, and Welfare: the state and the household in India's rural electrification policy, published by Oxford University Press in 1993.

+In 2021, she published a novella entitled Under Such a Sheltering Sky.

 Personal life and family

 Bose has trained in Indian music and has performed in Calcutta.

 Bose's brother, Sumantra Bose, teaches at the London School of Economics.
-Her brother Sugata Bose has been a member of Indian parliament since 2014.
+Her brother Sugata Bose was a member of Indian parliament from 2014 to 2019.